digicademy/hydra-scraper/README.md

 - Re-add the interactive mode
 - Re-add a `-csv` option and remove leftover file
 - Add URL composition feature of the Beacon standard
-- Possibly package the script and move the download folder somewhere else
+- Properly package the script and use the system's download folder